 So… it’s another Mass Effect post.
 Some say, “Is he mad?”
 Others may say, “Who’s this dude?”
 As for me, I’ll just say that I’m one random guy who does what he wants, dang it!
 I’m back on days, so this is a late post.
 Anyway, this should do it for Mass Effect for now.
 I don’t know when I’ll get to play the newest game, Mass Effect: Andromeda, but it might be soon.
-It comes out in a soon but I barely get games right when they’re released.
+It comes out soon but I barely get games right when they’re released.

 I’m almost done with my replay of the trilogy.
 I have a couple of missions left.
 For a while, I started to wonder what my favorite missions from the trilogy were.
 A lot of Mass Effect’s missions were action-oriented.
 They’d also shake it up at times.
 Not only did a lot of folk die, decisions were made that had repercussions as you kept on playing.
 Here are my 15 favorite missions from the trilogy.
 These are the ones that I was pretty excited on playing again for whatever reason.
 They’re ones that have everything from good action to good story.